badboysm890/Youtube2Blog/README.md

 ## License

-Nothing Like that use it for you fullest and even automate it
+Nothing Like that Just Have Fun

 ## Todo